-This is a tough one for me as I like to have a meat protein with every meal.
+This is a tough one for me as I like to have meat protein with every meal.
 I have always thought that you need a traditional protein every meal.
 Then I met Tristan, one of my best friends, who is a vegetarian.
 Over the years he has shown me great ways to get that protein from other sources rather than only meat.
 The nice thing about this is that these alternatives are usually much cheaper than most meat.

 Making one or two vegetarian meals a week can help save money on groceries by cutting some major costs that come with purchasing meats.

-Typically most major companies will have a mobile application which makes it easy to find their coupons.
+Typically most major companies will have a mobile application that makes it easy to find their coupons.
 I would not hesitate to download the applications for the stores that you shop the most at.
-They make it easy to find the coupons you need.
-That way they can get you to their store to buy more things.
-What they do not know though, is you are coming into the store with a plan (from above) so you will not buy any extra items.
+They make it easy to find the coupons you need so they can get you into their store.
+What they do not know though, is you are coming into the store with a plan (See Meal Planning above) so you will not buy any extra items.

-Outside of using major retailers applications, there are many awesome third-party applications.
-Some of these include SavingStar, SnipSnap, Grocery IQ, and Grocery Smarts.
-I personally do not have any experience with these applications but they are now on my list to help my wife and I cut 25% off of our grocery bill.
+Outside of using major retailer’s applications, there are many awesome third-party applications.
+Some of these include Ibotta (see item #5), SavingStar, SnipSnap, Grocery IQ, and Grocery Smarts.
+I personally do not have any experience with these applications (Except Ibotta) but they are now on my list to help my wife and I cut 25% off of our grocery bill.

 What couponing application do you use to save money on groceries?

-This is another application I do not have any experience with Ibotta but it sounds pretty amazing.
+Ibotta is pretty awesome and simple at help you save money.
 This couponing/rebates company, based out of Denver, allows you to save money on everyday items that you actually use.
-I must say, this is really appealing to me.
+I must say, I really love this app.

-According to the steps on Ibotta’s site, the whole process seems fairly easy.
+The whole process is fairly easy.
 You sign up.
 You unlock cash rewards on the items you plan to purchase before heading to the store.
 You buy those products.
 You scan the product barcodes and submit a photo of the receipt.
 Then you get paid!